 The Director for Residence Life coordinates the in-hall staff, programming and educational efforts, academic collaboration, crisis and behavioral management, and serves as a liaison to many offices on campus.

-The Associate Director for Business Operations coordinates the business functions of the department, including supervising the contract process and the physical facilities.
+The Director for Business Operations coordinates the business functions of the department, including supervising the contract process and the physical facilities.

 The Director for Capital & Facilities Management coordinates the facilities functions of the department, including supervising the construction and renovations of the physical facilities.